 Our Tennessee Roots

-When they first considered making the move to Lewisburg, Tennessee, Sonia and Paul saw the opportunity to live among their extended family as a special gift.
-It was to this lively little town that Sonia and Paul moved to in 2016, returning to Sonia’s roots among the rolling hills of middle Tennessee.
-Sonia and Paul then purchased a historic building near downtown.
-Originally the Post Office Café, the building became home to a bustling law firm in the 1960s.
-Now refurbished into a modern office complex, Sonia and Paul moved Davenport Group headquarters to downtown Lewisburg in 2021.
+When they first considered making the move to Lewisburg, Tennessee, Sonia and Paul considered the opportunity to live among extended family a special gift.
+And it was to this lively little place that Sonia and Paul moved, returning to Sonia’s roots among the rolling hills of middle Tennessee.
+Soon Sonia and Paul purchased a historic building downtown.
+Once home to a bustling law firm, the building stood empty for more than 30 years.
+Recently refurbished into a modern office complex, now Davenport Group headquarters call Lewisburg home.

 Having been first established in St. Paul, Minnesota, now the Davenport Group corporate office resides in this hamlet with its easy access to Interstate-65, just north of NASA’s diversified space center in Huntsville, Alabama, and south of Nashville’s city lights.
 Home to more than 50 industrial and manufacturing companies, plus vineyards, craft breweries, and a thriving music industry, Lewisburg, Tennessee is a community that values the old and rallies around the new.
 Located less than an hour south of Nashville, this small city of twelve thousand has held onto its Tennessee traditions, music festivals, Tennessee walking horse competitions, and local barbeque contests.
 Sonia, Paul, and Davenport Group are excited to call Lewisburg, a town where tradition and progress meet, home.

-Knowing the value of investing in their local community, Sonia and Paul joined Rotary, as well giving to their county’s homeless shelter, public high schools, and several other non-profits.
-Davenport Group seeks to give back in all local communities in which team members call home, whether giving monetary gifts to tee ball teams, youth sponsorships, or other charitable organizations across the country.
+Knowing the value of investing in their local community, Sonia and Paul joined Rotary, as well as giving to their county’s homeless shelter, public high schools, and several other non-profits.
+Davenport Group seeks to give back to all local communities where team members live, whether giving monetary gifts to tee ball teams, youth sponsorships, or other charitable organizations across the country.
 Keep reading to learn more about our current charity partners.

-HOPEtown is an interdenominational Christian non-profit ministry devoted to serving with the people of Lewisburg, Tennessee, especially the vulnerable living on the margins.
-Frank Sullivan is the HOPEtown director and with his team of volunteers, they provide food, hygiene products, clothing, furniture, household items, assistance with homelessness, and spiritual mentoring.
+HOPEtown is a non-profit devoted to serving the people of Lewisburg, Tennessee, especially the vulnerable living on the margins.
+Frank Sullivan is the HOPEtown director and with his team of volunteers, they provide food, hygiene products, clothing, furniture, household items, assistance with homelessness, and mentoring.
 The non-profit works to establish close partnerships with several churches, businesses, civic organizations, and individuals in the community.
-“Meeting unmet needs is always what we aim to do, and we pray that God will enable and equip us to add additional programs as the need demands,” says Mr. Sullivan.

 Furthermore, HOPEtown provides safety and shelter for victims of domestic violence through their New Beginnings Domestic Violence Center, and they also do light home repair and maintenance through their Hands of Hope ministry.
 And their Bright Ideas summer program is one of the many ways they serve and work with children in need of extra attention.